-Right now there are over 1.5 billion listings on eBay, the world’s largest peer to peer marketplace, ranging from iPhones to ice cream makers and pretty much everything in between.
-Since eBay’s launch, a huge number of websites and apps have popped up.
-Brands like depop, Etsy, Gumtree and vinted have become cornerstones of the digital economy, making it easier than ever to find a better home for your unused stuff.
+Right now there are over 1.6 billion listings on eBay, the world’s largest peer-to-peer marketplace.
+Since eBay’s launch, brands like Depop, Etsy, Gumtree, Vinted, Shpock, Preloved, and NextDoor have all become cornerstones of the digital economy, making it easier than ever to find a better home for your unused stuff.

 However, many of us are completely unaware about whether we owe anything to HMRC when we sell on these websites or whether we are required to do a tax return.
-There are some fundamental questions to be answered when it comes to understanding who needs to submit a tax return and these revolve mainly around how much money you’re making.
+When it comes to understanding who needs to submit a tax return, questions mainly revolve around how much money you’re making.

-In this article, we’ll tackle the key things you need to know about selling your stuff online:
+In this post, we’ll tackle the key things you need to know about selling your stuff online:

 - Do I need to tell HMRC?